apache/hudi/docs/_docs/2_4_configurations.md

 Property: `hoodie.index.hbase.table` <br/>
 <span style="color:grey">Only applies if index type is HBASE.
 HBase Table name to use as the index.
 Hudi stores the row_key and [partition_path, fileID, commitTime] mapping in the table.</span>

+##### bloomIndexUpdatePartitionPath(updatePartitionPath = false) {#bloomIndexUpdatePartitionPath}
+Property: `hoodie.bloom.index.update.partition.path` <br/>
+<span style="color:grey">Only applies if index type is GLOBAL_BLOOM. <br/>When set to true, an update including the partition path of a record that already exists will result in inserting the incoming record into the new partition and deleting the original record in the old partition.
+When set to false, the original record will only be updated in the old partition.</span>

 ### Storage configs
 Controls aspects around sizing parquet and log files.